yolmio/docs/src/content/docs/faq.md

 ## Can I have a custom domain for my application?

 You can have a custom domain you manage that redirects to yolm.app.
-To keep things simple, secure and fast all Yolm applications

 ## How do I integrate Yolm with other applications?